riga/scinum/README.md

 print(num) # -> 11.00 (+4.00, -4.00)
 ```

-Please note that there is no need to register *simple* functions as in the particular example above as most of them are just composite operations whose derivatives are already known.
+Please note that there is no need to register *simple* functions as in the particular example above as most of them are just composite operations whose propagation rules (derivatives) are already known.

 ### Installation and dependencies